Pasadena’s South Arroyo Neighborhood

 Pasadena’s South Arroyo Shops & Trails

 The southernmost of the Pasadena Arroyo Seco bridges, the San Rafael Bridge was constructed in 1922 in Pasadena, California.
 Like the Colorado Street Bridge built in 1913 and La Loma Bridge (renamed John K. Van De Kamp Bridge in 2017) built in 1914, the San Rafael Bridge is an open-spandrel concrete arch bridge that is open to pedestrians and automobile traffic.
+The bridge played an important role in the development of San Rafael Heights.

 Built in 1914, La Loma Bridge replaced the 1898 California Street Bridge, which had closed the prior year due to safety concerns.
 The open spandrel concrete arch bridge has a Neoclassical design inspired by the City Beautiful movement.
 The bridge’s design is reminiscent of Pasadena’s Colorado Street Bridge, which was built a year earlier.